pabloisaiahs/DS-3001-Project-1/README.md

 3. What are the challenges you've resolved or expect to face in using them?
 - The size of the data can be concerning, also truncating it to just English will result in overall accuracy.
+- Using multiple languages can be a bit messy, I plan to work in python on cleaning the data and get some basic work done for the sentiment analysis and put it all into one table.